Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Simulation Results

-Figs. \ref{Tr-Load-PN} through \ref{Tr-Load-SN} study the throughput performance results for our presented technique and contrast them against other schemes.
-As indicated in Sect. \ref{thetech}, for the presented technique we considered two approaches for the SUs to choose transmit settings.
-The first approach, labeled ``\emph{Primary with secondary-NN- No change in PU modulation}'' in the figures, makes a limited use of the cognitive engine capabilities by making the SU choose the maximum transmit power value that is estimated to not lead to a change in modulation order at its nearest primary link.
-The second approach makes full use of the cognitive engine's throughput estimation capabilities at the nearest primary link, by making the SU choose the maximum transmit power value that is estimated to not change the nearest primary link throughput beyond a maximum relative change value.
-To show how our technique is able to provide each SU with a fine control over the interference it imposes to the nearest primary transmission link, we obtained results for three different target relative change in throughput limit: $2\%$, $5\%$ and $10\%$.
-In the figures, we labeled these results as ``\emph{Primary with secondary-NN- 2\% relative change in PU throughput}'' for a target maximum relative change in nearest primary link throughput of $2\%$, ``\emph{Primary with secondary-NN- 5\% relative change in PU throughput}'' for a target maximum relative change in nearest primary link throughput of $5\%$, and ``\emph{Primary with secondary-NN- 10\% relative change in PU throughput}'' for a target maximum relative change in nearest primary link throughput of $10\%$.
 The performance of these realizations of the proposed underlay DSA technique is compared in the figures against other schemes.
-The first such contrasting scheme, labeled ``\emph{Primary with secondary-Foschini-Miljanic algorithm}'' in the figures, is the same system used to collect training data an described in the paragraph preceding this one.
-This scheme incorporates one of the main contributions of this work (i.e. the use of modulation classification on AMC to infer the conditions of the nearest primary link) but it lacks the NARX neural network cognitive engine's capability to predict the full AMC mode at the nearest primary link.
-In addition, we considered two schemes that select transmit power for the SUs based on an exhaustive across all possible setting permutations.
-In contradiction with our goal to avoid any exchange of information between the primary and secondary networks, these two schemes also incorporate the ability to perfectly know the CQI on the primary links as if the SN had access to the control feedback channels in the PN, akin to the approaches from \cite{b3,b4}.
-The first exhaustive search scheme, labeled ``\emph{Primary with secondary-Exhaustive search-Max PU throughput}'', finds across all possible SUs transmit power permutations, the setting that results in no change in modulation order at any primary link and maximum average throughput in the PN.
-The second exhaustive search scheme, labeled ``\emph{Primary with secondary-Exhaustive search-Min PU throughput}'', favors the average throughput at the SN by finding across all possible SUs transmit power permutations, the setting that results in no change in modulation order at any primary link and minimum average throughput in the PN.
+The first such contrasting scheme, labeled in the figures as ``\emph{PN+SN- Adapted Foschini-Miljanic}'', is the same system used to collect training data and described earlier in this Section as the alternative SN.
+Recall that this scheme lacks the NARX neural network cognitive engine's capability to predict the full AMC mode at the nearest primary link.
+In addition, we considered two schemes that select transmit power for the SUs based on an exhaustive search across all possible setting permutations.
+In contradiction with our goal to avoid any exchange of information between the primary and secondary networks, these two schemes also incorporate the ability to perfectly know the CQI on the primary links as if the SN had access to the control feedback channels in the PN.
+The first exhaustive search scheme, labeled ``\emph{PN+SN- Exh. search-Max PU throughput}'', finds across all possible SUs transmit power permutations, the setting that results in no change in modulation order at any primary link and maximum average throughput in the PN.
+The second exhaustive search scheme, labeled ``\emph{PN+SN- Exh. search-Min PU throughput}'', favors the average throughput at the SN by finding across all possible SUs transmit power permutations, the setting that results in no change in modulation order at any primary link and minimum average throughput in the PN.
 Clearly, the two exhaustive search curves present extreme performance results based on ideal setups.
-Finally, Fig. \ref{Tr-Load-PN} includes a curve, ``\emph{Primary without secondary}'', which shows the average throughput achieved by the PN when the SN is not present.
+Finally, Fig. \ref{Tr-Load-PN} includes a curve, ``\emph{PN without SN}'', which shows the average throughput achieved by the PN when the SN is not present.